LucasAmos/lucasamos.dev-next/src/posts/sapc02.md

    These practice questions were well written

 5. [Jon Bonso - AWS Certified Solutions Architect Professional Practice Exam](https://www.udemy.com/course/aws-solutions-architect-professional-practice-exams-sap-c02)
-   These practice questions were best written and the closest to those in exam
+   These practice questions were the best written and the closest to those in the exam

 **Books**